TERREMEMBER/znbase/docs/content/v2.0/tools/dbeaver.md

 4. Make the following changes in the **Settings**:

-    - **DriverName**: `YugabyteDB` — Default name is "PostgreSQL", but using "YugabyteDB" might help you not confuse this driver's settings with PostgreSQL connections using the PostgreSQL port of `5432`.
+    - **DriverName**: `ZNbaseDB` — Default name is "PostgreSQL", but using "ZNbaseDB" might help you not confuse this driver's settings with PostgreSQL connections using the PostgreSQL port of `5432`.
     - **Driver Type**: `PostgreSQL` (selected)
     - **Class Name**: `org.postgresql.Driver`
     - **URL Template**: `jdbc.postgresql://{host}[:{port}/[{database}]` (read-only)